 Is a talent for fashion a God-given ability or just something you’re good at?

 These questions have been swirling around in my mind a lot lately.
 I’m somebody that clears their thoughts by writing stuff down, so this post is more for me than anyone else.
-However, I know I’m not the only Christian girl out there that has struggled with this same thing and I hope this help brings some clarity to somebody else.
+However, I know I’m not the only Christian girl out there that has struggled with this same thing and I hope this helps brings some clarity to somebody else.

 *I am not a master of Theology.
 I did not go to Bible school.
 The following words are my own thoughts with verses taken from the Bible.
-I do not claim that I took everything correctly in context, so go read it and come to a conclusion for yourself :)*
+I do not claim that I took everything correctly in context, so go read it and come to a conclusion for yourself. :)*